rjames901/rjames901.github.io/readme.txt

 Better Discord IS required so have it installed.

 1.)
 Unzip plugins.rar
-2.) place the file in %appdata%\Roaming\BetterDiscord\plugins
+2.)
+Press Ctrl+R and type %appdata% then press Enter or Run 3.) place the file in %appdata%\Roaming\BetterDiscord\plugins 4.)
-3.)
 Restart Discord then go to Options
-4.)
+5.)
 Click Better Discord
-5.)
-Go to plugins and enable the Custom Emotes Plugin 6.)
+6.)
+Go to plugins and enable the Custom Emotes Plugin 7.)
 Restart Discord
-7.)
+8.)
 Enjoy

 Currently active emotes